ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Salsner was born and reared here.
-He had been married about two years
 last July, when his wife was found
 at her home with her akul fractured.
 A hoodly axe was found under the